 After receiving his undergraduate degree from Williams College and receiving an MFA from Iowa Writers’ Workshop, Tom Piazza has published 12 books on various subjects.
 Some of his stories take place during historical moments of time, such as in City of Refuge, which focuses on two New Orleans families during and after Hurricane Katrina.
 He is also recognized for his writing about music, receiving a Grammy Award for his album notes to Martin Scorsese Presents the Blues: A Musical Journey.
 His pieces have appeared in The New York Times, The Atlantic, and Bookforum.
 He was also a principal writer on the HBO drama series, TREME.

-Chuck Reece is the editor of The Bitter Southerner, an online magazine that tells the stories of the new South – pieces about bartenders, musicians, cooks, designers, farmers, scientists, innovators, writers, thinkers and craftsmen – showing the reader the spots that make the South a far better place than most folks think it is.
-Chuck will be moderating the Bitter Southerner stage over the weekend, including leading a panel discussion with Marie Cochran, Elnora Spencer and Dom Flemons.
+Chuck Reece and his wife Stacy run Down South House and Home, an online store that offers recipes, southern gifts and tells the stories of the new South – pieces about bartenders, musicians, cooks, designers, farmers, scientists, innovators, writers, thinkers and craftsmen – showing the reader the spots that make the South a far better place than most folks think it is.
+A former editor of the online magazine The Bitter Southerner, Chuck will be moderating the Down South House and Home stage over the weekend, and doing a few other things.

 If you are a fan of the FSU Seminoles or a resident of Florida, you know – or should know – about the writings of Tallahassee’s own Diane Roberts.
 Her latest book, Tribal, a comic, critical analysis of a Southern intellectual’s love of FSU football and distaste for the excesses that go with it, made several Best of Book lists in 2015.
 Dr. Roberts is a professor of creative writing at Florida State who received her undergraduate degree at FSU and doctorate at Oxford University in England.
 The author of four books, she is known for her spot-on interpretations of Southern culture and her sardonic sense of humor.
 She writes op-ed articles for major newspapers and has been a commentator for NPR and the BBC.
-She’ll be appearing at Word of South with the author Wendy Rawlings.
+Diane will be appearing at Word of South with the author and political consultant Rick Wilson.

 Jim Ross, from Ocala, grew up in the Chicago suburbs and graduated from Northwestern University’s Medill School of Journalism in 1989.
 After graduation, Jim worked for 18 years at the St. Petersburg Times before moving to the Ocala Star-Banner, where he is now managing editor.
 He also has been an adjunct faculty member at the University of Florida’s College of Journalism and Communications for the past 12 years.
 Jim has won awards for column writing and business reporting from The Florida Society of News Editors and last year was named the Wilton F. Martin Individual Communicator of the Year by the Ocala chapter of the Florida Public Relations Association.
 His essays have been published in several literary journals, and two of those pieces have been listed as notable essays in the annual Best American Essays series.
 In Spring 2018, the University Press of Florida published “In Season,” a Florida-themed essay collection that Jim edited and contributed to.
 The book includes essays from a number of writers and was recently awarded the Silver Medal in the 2018 Florida Book Awards’ Florida Nonfiction category.